-To be honest, eye creams are indeed similar to a quality moisturizer.
-But, there are some significant differences as well.
-For example, eye creams usually contain a greater amount of active ingredients than regular moisturizers or skincare lotions.
+Eye creams are similar to high-quality moisturizers, but there are also some significant differences.
+For example, eye creams usually contain more active ingredients than regular moisturizers or skincare lotions.

 That’s because the skin under our eyes is more delicate than the rest of the skin.
+They also have very few oil glands.
 Additionally, due to all the eye movement and the associated processes, the skin around our eyes receives more action and goes through more stress.
 The micro-movements of the muscles around the eye affect our skin, making it stretch and contract in minute ways, and these microscopic movements occur thousands of times in a single day.

-Due to all of the above said, eye creams also contain more so-called active ingredients that target the specific problems of the skin around our eyes.
-Eye creams are thicker, and more nourishing than the usual skincare lotion or moisturizer because the skin under our eyes needs special care.
-The skin around our eyes is thinner, more sensitive and more fragile, and reacts faster to trouble.
-It is more prone to show signs of aging, fatigue, and it’s also more prone to dryness or irritation.
-Eczema can often appear on the skin under, and over our eyes as well.
+Due to all of the above, eye creams also contain more active ingredients that target specific skin problems around our eyes.
+Eye creams are thicker and more nourishing than skincare lotions or moisturizers because the skin under our eyes needs special care.
+It's thinner, more sensitive, more fragile, and reacts faster to trouble.
+It's also more likely to show signs of aging and fatigue and more prone to dryness or irritation.
+Eczema can often appear on the skin under and over our eyes.

-As I mentioned above, there is a lot of disagreement when it comes to the usefulness of eye creams.
-Some people swear by them, claiming they’re the best thing that ever happened to them, and just throw money at the latest super expensive eye cream, eye lotion or eye serum.
-All in the hopes of having their dark circles, fine lines, wrinkles, and puffiness any less pronounced.
+There is a lot of disagreement regarding the usefulness of eye creams.
+Many people swear by them and will throw money at the latest super-expensive eye cream, eye lotion, or eye serum in the hopes of having their dark circles, fine lines, wrinkles, and puffiness disappear.

 Well, yes and no.